dohooo/react-native-reanimated-carousel/README.md

 > The common RN infinite scroll component.
 It's common to get stuck on a fast slide.
 Wait for the next element to appear.
 This component will not have similar problems.
 That's why this library was created.

+## 🎉🎉🎉

+At present, it only meets the needs of my work.
+Welcome to raise PR/ISSUES.

 ## Installation

 Open a Terminal in the project root and run: